nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Upload the security bundle

-The final step is to upload the security bundle binary to the Kubernetes cluster.
+The final step is to upload the security bundle binary to the NIC pods.

 ```shell
 kubectl cp /your/local/path/<bundle_name>.tgz  <namespace>/<pod-name>:etc/nginx/waf/bundles<bundle_name>.tgz